wikukarno/buanacoding/content/blog/linux/nginx-certbot-ubuntu-24-04-free-https-with-letsencrypt.md

 keywords: ["ubuntu 24.04", "nginx", "certbot", "let's encrypt", "https", "ssl", "tls", "ubuntu nginx ssl"]
 ---

 Want a free, trusted HTTPS certificate for your site on Ubuntu 24.04?
 This guide walks you through installing Nginx, opening the right firewall ports, issuing a free Let’s Encrypt certificate with Certbot, enabling automatic renewal, forcing HTTP→HTTPS redirects, and applying sane TLS settings.
 You’ll also see common troubleshooting steps and how to test your configuration.
-If you need to containerize your apps first, set up Docker here: /2025/08/install-docker-on-ubuntu-24-04-compose-v2-rootless.html
+If you need to containerize your apps first, set up Docker here: [Install Docker on Ubuntu 24.04: Post-Install, Rootless, and Compose v2]({{< relref "blog/linux/install-docker-on-ubuntu-24-04-with-compose-v2-and-rootless.md" >}})

 What you’ll do
 - Point your domain to your server via DNS (A/AAAA records)